 In addition to that opportunity, Apple has been rumored to be working on its own AR glasses, possibly as one of its next major devices.
 While those plans may be on hold for now (no one knows for sure) investors should remember that Apple is especially adept at blending devices and software -- which is central to AR technology.

 All of this means that as AR grows, Apple is likely to benefit.
 The company is already emerging as a leader in this space, and its plethora of AR-capable devices as well as its commitment to AR app development should keep it ahead of the competition.

 - 10 Best Stocks to Buy Today

-Teresa Kersten is an employee of LinkedIn and is a member of The Motley Fool's board of directors.
-LinkedIn is owned by Microsoft.
+Anders Bylund has no position in any of the stocks mentioned.
 Chris Neiger has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Apple, Facebook, and Ford.
-The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
+Rich Duprey has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Apple.
+The Motley Fool has the following options: short January 2020 $155 calls on Apple, long January 2020 $150 calls on Apple, short January 2020 $155 calls on Apple, and long January 2020 $150 calls on Apple.
+The Motley Fool recommends Autodesk and Lumentum Holdings.
 The Motley Fool has a disclosure policy.